| Civil Defense Radiation Detection Survey Meters, Geiger Counters and Dosimeters FAQ with wholesale, retail & calibration sources! |

 The initial goal throughout all of this process has been to first establish and confirm

-the inherent reliability and practical applicability of these Civil Defense survey meters
+the inherent reliability and practical applicability of these Civil Defense radiation detection survey meters

-quantity (120,000+) of FEMA Civil Defense radiological instruments from the Federal Depot in Fort Worth, Texas.
+quantity (120,000+) of FEMA Civil Defense radiation detector instruments from the Federal Depot in Fort Worth, Texas.
 This included survey meters,

 Geiger counters, dosimeters, chargers, test